Free Accruals & Prepayments Course

 And more

 Accruals are used to account for expenses billed in arrears.
-In other words, an accrual moves an expense dated after the reporting to the reporting period.
+In other words, an accrual moves an expense dated after the reporting period to the reporting period in which it is incurred.
 It is the opposite of a prepayment.

 Financial reports must only show sales and expenses relevant to the reporting period.
 If expenses relevant to the period are not showing because they are billed after the period, they need to be moved to the period.
 Without accruals, financial reports could be misleading.

-An example of an accrual is accounting fees paid annually.
-Accounting fees are usually billed for a quarter or year after the period has ended.
+An example of an accrual is annual payment of accounting fees.
+Accounting fees are typically billed quarterly or annually, following the end of the relevant period.

 Here is an example: